rgrove/textual-sulaco/README.md

 * Tweak highlight message color.

-* Change notice colors.

-* Change colors on /whois messages.
+* Change style/color of /whois messages.

 * Make changes to inline images.
 Should have a more uniform alignment pattern.